PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 npx prisma init
 ```

-> 💡 `npx` is a tool to execute binary installed locally in a NodeJS project.
+> 💡 `npx` is a tool to execute a binary installed locally in a NodeJS project.

-You should see a new folder `prisma` in your current directory, which means that you're ready to start!
+You should see a new `prisma` folder in your current directory, which means that you're ready to start!

 ### Schema